SandraHKannerberg/portfolio/README.md

 If you're interested in working together or just want to say hi, feel free to connect with me on LinkedIn or check out my portfolio live at:

 🌍 [Visit my Portfolio](https://sandra-dev-portfolio.vercel.app)

+# 🚧 Know issues (work in progress)

+- Bug in mobile menu.
+When open the menu it is a problem to click on the link for the same page that you already in.
+Fix this so the menu closes when choose the same page.